wlg1/wlg1.github.io/notion/expms/Experimental Records/Feature Geom Univ/Networking.md

         I was wondering if you would be interested to meet and talk about a possible collaboration in the field?
 I can discuss the main research questions and experiments.
 Alternatively, if you know anyone else in the field (such as Masters/PhD students) who may be interested in talking, I would be happy to meet with them too.
 If you or your students are not looking to collaborate, I am also looking to just consult with experts in the field, and can include them in the paper’s Acknowledgements.
 I am free any time next week (Aug 5th) or later, except at 12-1pm Mondays (BST) and at 2-3pm Fridays (BST).
 I am located at the Information Engineering Building.
 Thank you!

+<<<

+Visualizations

+- **enjalot**

+    Hi, I saw your cool tool for UMAP visualizations in the Eleuther slack server!
+I'm working on a research paper involving comparing 2 SAE UMAPs side by side.
+I have simple Python code such that hovering over a feature point in one UMAP displays highly activation tokens, and I'm looking to modify it such that hovering over a point in one UMAP will create a hover box over another point in a second UMAP, based on a mapping between the two features in each UMAP.

+    I was wondering if you have any advice for how to achieve this?
+I can also send the UMAP html files, code, and data if you want to take a look.
+If you are interested in implementing or collaborating, I am also interested in looking for collaborators or people to consult with whom I can add to the paper's acknowledgements (the project finishes at the end of Sept and I can discuss more on what it is if you want to join).
+Thanks!

 ---

 ### Not contacted yet